Changing the keyboard mapping (what key pressed on the typing keyboard activates what note on the music keyboard) is easy to do, and easy to save.

 When you type a key into the keyboard map diagram, the selected key automatically moves up to the next key, making it easy to re-map entire groups of notes, or even the entire keyboard.
 If you want to change the entire keyboard mapping, click first on the lowest key.

 Press the typing keyboard key you want to use to activate the selected key.
 As a result of doing this, the key you typed will appear to the left of the key that was marked, and the marked key will advance upward, allowing you to repeat the process on the newly-marked key.

 Continue the process until you have changed the mapping for all of the music keys you wanted to change.
 You can skip around by clicking on different keys.

-Finally, click on the “Save Keybd Map” button, and select a filename for saving your keyboard map.
+Finally, click on (tab-to and activate) the “Save Keybd Map” button, and select a filename for saving your keyboard map.
 If you want it to appear in the “Keyboard Map” drop-box, it will need to be saved in the “KeyMusician-Keyboard” directory of your home directory.